Stone pine

-The stone pine, botanical name Pinus pinea, also known as the Italian stone pine, Mediterranean stone pine, umbrella pine and parasol pine, is a tree from the pine family (Pinaceae).
+The Italian stone pine, botanical name Pinus pinea, also known as the Mediterranean stone pine is a tree from the pine family, Pinaceae.
 The tree is native to the Mediterranean region, occurring in Southern Europe and the Levant.
 The species was introduced into North Africa millennia ago, and is also naturalized in the Canary Islands, South Africa and New South Wales.

 Stone pines have been used and cultivated for their edible pine nuts since prehistoric times.
 They are widespread in horticultural cultivation as ornamental trees, planted in gardens and parks around the world.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.